-Compensation of key management personnel, including amounts paid or payable to related parties owned by key management personnel, executive officers and directors, is as follows:
+During the nine months ended September 30, 2015, certain of its key management personnel waived their management and consulting fees.
+Total compensation paid to key management personnel, including amounts paid or payable to related parties owned by key management personnel, executive officers and directors, was \$0 (2014 - \$0).